 6. Business & Corporate Lawyer

-Business attorneys (also called corporate lawyers) assist entrepreneurs and companies with the legal aspects of running a business.
-This includes forming LLCs or corporations, drafting contracts, handling mergers and acquisitions, protecting intellectual property, and resolving business disputes.
+Business attorneys assist entrepreneurs and companies with forming LLCs or corporations, drafting contracts, handling mergers and acquisitions, protecting intellectual property, and resolving business disputes.
+Having a business attorney review your structure can prevent costly legal problems down the road.

-When to hire one: Before signing any major business contract, when forming your company, or when facing a business dispute.
+When to hire one: Before signing major contracts, when forming your company, or when facing a business dispute.

 Property Matters